HenrikEckermann/James-Stein-and-Bayesian-partial-pooling/README.md

 library(brms)
 ```

 I typically work with the linear regression paradigm.
 If we were to analyze the `baseball` with linear regression, we’d use an aggregated binomial model—which you can learn more about [here](https://www.youtube.com/watch?v=DyrUkqK9Tj4&t=1581s&frags=pl%2Cwn) or [here](https://github.com/ASKurz/Statistical_Rethinking_with_brms_ggplot2_and_the_tidyverse/blob/master/10.md).
-If we wanted a model that corresponded to the *y* estimates, above, we’d use `hits` as the criterion and allow each player to get their own *separate* estimate.
+If we wanted a model that corresponded to the *y* estimates, above, we’d use `hits` as the criterion and allow each player to get his own *separate* estimate.
 Since we’re working within the Bayesian paradigm, we also need to assign priors.
 In this case, we’ll use a weakly-regularizing Normal(0, 2) on the intercepts.
 See [this wiki](https://github.com/stan-dev/stan/wiki/Prior-Choice-Recommendations) for more on weakly-regularizing priors.
 Here’s the model code.

 ``` r
 fit_y <-